danielharrell/LectFall2015/Question.md

 Suppose at some point this week you wanted to know, but didn't know, who the Friday Night lecturer was.
 If you asked anyone else who knew, they would say "Mr Harrell is".
 But if you came to me, I would say "I am".
-And while the answers are the same in one sense, their grammar reflects a difference.
+The answers are the same in one sense, but their grammar still reflects a difference.
 And one way to put this difference, I think, is that the first answer, the one that refers to me as Mr Harrell, is an answer anyone might have, or possess.
 But the second answer, the one that refers to me by the pronoun "I", is an answer only I can give.
 And while in one sense I might be said to possess it; in another sense, and I think this is a more exact sense, I don't *have* the answer, because I *am* the answer.

+On this possibility, then, we are also the answers to questions that can become questions for all of us, because being the answers to those questions is what it means for the answers to be possessed by none of us. when we encounter the kind of question that asks for an answer possessed by none of us, and can thus become a question for all of us, can become a question for *all* of us, not having the answers to questions we can ask means that we *are* the answers, as if the interrogative pronoun in those questions were taking the place of a first-person pronoun. personal pronoun, in the first person. points to I am also the answer to questions I can ask where no one has the answer,  , such as why there is something rather than nothing, or what is a question, The possibility I am thinking of, then, is that when we ask the kind of question that can become one for all of us, with an answer possessed by none of us, we conceive the lack of possession not in terms of ignorance but instead in terms of To push this possibility a step further, let's suppose we now consider a question the very question of my lecture: "what is a question?"
+Since there is no expert to consult, or Google search to perform, that would answer this question for me, we can take this, I think, to be an
 What I'm suggesting, then, is that So the possibility I'm suggesting is that when we ask questions with answers in no one's possession, the reason they are nowe think of those